barcvk4ba/barcvk4ba.github.io/_pages/repeaters.md

 ## 70cm

-Our 70cm repeater operates at the frequencies below.
-Please forward all signal reports to Kevin VK4ZR
+Our New 70cm repeater operates from Mt Cootha at the frequencies below.
+Andrew VK4QF has kindly donated the repeaters operational abilities to BARC for club use.
+While andrew will continue to maintain and service the repeater into the future.
+(Andrew is the man behind many 2m and 70cm repeaters in Qld.
+He designed and installed the 2m linked repeater system – 6 by 2m repeaters at Springbrook, Cootha, Ipswich, Toowoomba, Bunya Mountains and Warwick.
+These are all linked together and provide tremendous coverage over SE Qld)

-* Output Frequency: 439.950 MHz
+* Output Frequency: 439.975 MHz
-* Input Frequency: 434.950 MHz (standard -5MHz offset)
+* Input Frequency: 434.475 MHz (standard -5MHz offset)
 * Mode: Frequency Modulation
-* No CTCSS Tone
+* 91.5 CTCSS Tone

 ## 2m